kristopolous/db.js/README.md

 `users.find({lastlogin: false}).remove();`

 # Caveats
-There's no notion of joining although it probably wouldn't be that hard
+There's no notion of joining although it probably wouldn't be that hard.

 # Similar Projects
-Since starting this project, people have brought other, similar products to my attention.
-I really 'rolled my own' here because the existing solution that I could find just plain didn't work.
+Since starting this project, people have brought other, similar products to my attention:

  * [TaffyDB](http://taffydb.com/)
  * [jLinq](http://www.hugoware.net/Projects/jLinq)